-Date of Report (top-tier holding company's fiscal year-end):

-December 31, 2018

-Month / Day / Year

-N/A

-Reporter's Legal Entity Identifier (LEI) (20-Character LEI Code)

-Reporter's Name, Street, and Mailing Address

-Arthur Financial Corporation

-Legal Title of Holding C ompany

-P O Box 769

-(Mailing Address of the Holding Company) Street / P.O.
-Box

-Union SC 29379

-City State Zip Code

-100 East Main S treet, Union, SC 29 379

-Physical Location (if different from mailing address)

-Person to whom questions about this report should be directed: Daniel O. Cook, Jr. EVP & CFO, COO

-Name Title

-364-466-4504

-Area Code / Phone Number / Extension

-864-466-4557

-Area Code / FAX Number

-dcook@arthurstatebank.com

-E-mail Address

-www.arthurstatebank.com

-Address (URL) for the Holding Company's s web page

-Is confidential treatment requested for any portion of this report submission?
-1=Yes ( 0 In accordance with the General Instructions for this report (check only one), a letter justifying this request is being provided alor with the report • . 🗆 2. a letter justifying this request has been provided se parately NOTE: Information for which confidential treatment is beir must be provided separately and labeled as "confidential." ng requeste d
+of who must file.)
+The Federal Reserve may not conduct or sponsor, and an organization (or a person) is not required to respond to, an information collection unless it displays a currently valid Date of Report (top-tier holding company's fiscal year-end): December 31, 2019 Month / Day / Year N/A Reporter's Legal Entity Identifier (LEI) (20-Character LEI Code) Reporter's Name, Street, and Mailing Address Arthur Financial Corporation Legal Title of Holding Company P O Box 769 (Mailing Address of the Holding Company) Street / P.O.
+Box 29379 Union SC State Zip Code City 100 East Main Street Physical Location (if different from mailing address) Person to whom questions about this report should be directed: CEO & CFO, COO Daniel O. Cook, Jr. Name 864-466-4504 Area Code / Phone Number / Extension 864-466-4557 Area Code / FAX Number dcook@arthurstatebank.com E-mail Address www.arthurstatebank.com Address (URL) for the Holding Company's web page Is confidential treatment requested for any portion of 0 this report submission?
+1=Yes In accordance with the General Instructions for this report (check only one), a letter justifying this request is being provided along with the report 2. a letter justifying this request has been provided separately ...
+NOTE: Information for which confidential treatment is being requested must be provided separately and labeled

-Public reporting burden for this information collection is estimated to vary from 1.3 to 101 hours per response, with an average of 5.50 hours per response, including time to gather and maintain data in the required form and to review instructions and complete the information collection, Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden to: Secretary, Board of Governors of the Federal Reserve System, 20th and C Streets, NW, Washington, DC 20551, and to the Office of Management and Budget, Paperwork Reduction Project (7100-0297), Washington, DC 20503, 03/2018
+Public reporting burden for this information collection is estimated to vary from 1.3 to 101 hours per response, with an average of 5.50 hours per response, including time to gather and maintain data in the required form and to review instructions and complete the information collection.
+Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden to: Secretary, Board of Governors of the Federal Reserve System, 20th and C Streets, NW, Washington, DC 20551, and to the Office of Management and Budget, Paperwork Reduction Project (7100-0297), Washington, DC 20503.